rar0n/rarons-TTS-Reader/README.md

 - **Long text TTS** via KoboldCpp TTS (Only tested 45ish minute so far)
 - **Save audio** as wav or mp3 (when it's finished rendering the TTS)
-  - Note save as mp3 may take a bit of time (depending on length etc.)
 - **Live highligthing** of spoken sentences (or TTS chunks)
 - **Highlight margins** (visible non-highlighted text around highlighted)
 - **TTS seed value management** (Rudimentary.
 Can reuse seeds)